Frequently Asked Questions

 What if my dog does not like the outdoors?

 We cater each experience to the individual pup.
 If your pup is not a fan of the outdoors, they will not be forced to stay outside!
 We will take them outside to do their business, we will watch them and see if they start to explore or engage in play, but if they are sitting by the door wanting to go back inside, then we will absolutely take them back in.
 They can relax in their cozy kennel or their private suite, or they can walk around with us while we are cleaning, doing laundry, etc. We will make them feel right at home.
 They may even enjoy sitting in the office on a dog bed and looking out the window while we do paperwork or answer emails!
 No pup will be forced outdoors if they don't want to go outside!
+However, one thing to keep in mind is that we do not have indoor play areas.
+All of the play and socialization takes place outside in our play yards.

 What happens at Pups & Pals on rainy days?